-“Okay, okay, you’re right, let’s go get some coffee from the capitalists at Café du Monde, you sweet baby bird you,” I replied and she laughed.
+“Okay, okay, you’re right.
+Let’s go get some coffee from the capitalists at Café du Monde, you sweet baby bird,” I replied, and she laughed.

 What else could I do?
-She needed tenderness, not distain.
-She was a good if a confused soul.
+She needed tenderness, not disdain.
+She was a good, if confused, soul.

-In truth I held that her notions were irrational and without hope and naturally led to desolation.
-Annie was two people, the serious scholar and the playful nymph.
-I preferred the nymph, and I found more reason in the way she lived than the way she thought.
+In truth, I held that her notions were irrational and without hope, naturally leading to desolation.
+Annie was two people: the serious scholar and the playful nymph.
+I preferred the nymph, and I found more reason in her way of life than in her way of thinking.

-As we walked, she said, “I visited my daddy today, and as usual we fought.
+As we walked, she said, “I visited my daddy today, and as usual, we fought.
 All he could talk about was Captain Crunch.
 What a bore.”

 “Come on, Annie, your daddy is a great guy.
 So damn funny.”

 Annie hated him, yet I found him a gas.

 He was full of humor, and even his job was funny: He sold Captain Crunch for a living.
 His garage was stuffed to the brim with boxes upon boxes of Captain Crunch.

 You’d see him on the phone trying to sell that shit.
-To me it was a work of art how his word moved pallets of Captain Crunch cereal out the door.
+It was a work of art how his words moved pallets of Captain Crunch cereal out the door.
 Annie detested everything about it, fuming while I smiled as her daddy worked his magic.

 “So, what if your daddy sells Captain Crunch?
-He’s paying your way through Tulane; he’s making an honest living, isn’t he?”
+He’s paying your way through Tulane and making an honest living, right?”
 I said.

 “No, he’s selling garbage to kids, and their company executives are making huge profits, and what do the workers get?
 Nothing!
 It’s a damn shame.
 Pure exploitation, that’s all it is,” she said.